angelolucas/react-nanodegree-readable/README.md

   - `npm install`
   - `node server`

-Then open [http://localhost:3000] to see your app.
+Then open http://localhost:3000 to see your app.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## Documentation

-### Front-End
+### Front-end
-The Front-End was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+The Front-end was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 You can find the most recent version of the guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).